 Arup has been actively contributing to the development of Texas since the 1980s.
 Most notably, Arup provided engineering and design services for Houston’s enduring Menil Collection Main Building years before the establishment of the local office.
 As the Houston office’s first ground-up construction project, the new Houston Endowment Headquarters is a significant contribution in Arup’s continuing development of the fourth-largest city in the United States.
 The unique hybrid steel-CLT approach is groundbreaking for the Houston construction market, as one of the first hybrid and steel buildings in the state.

-As the headquarters for a philanthropic foundation which supports diverse groups across Houston, the Houston Endowment is moving their office from the business district to a new site to better embed the organization within the community.
-At its new location, the Houston Endowment Headquarters will include an extensive mix of enclosed and open office spaces, multi-use public event spaces, and flexible conference rooms to house Houston Endowment employees and host the foundation’s charitable partners.
-The site will also feature a vehicular entry and surface parking lot, extensive landscaping, and hardscape features as part of the greater masterplan to revitalize Spotts Park.
+As the headquarters for a philanthropic foundation which supports diverse groups across Houston, the Houston Endowment moved their office from the business district to its new site to better embed the organization within the community.
+At the new location, the Houston Endowment Headquarters includes an extensive mix of enclosed and open office spaces, multi-use public event spaces, and flexible conference rooms that house Houston Endowment employees and host the foundation’s charitable partners.
+The site also features a vehicular entry and surface parking lot, extensive landscaping, and hardscape features as part of the greater masterplan to revitalize Spotts Park.